-- Acting in loco parentis for young people on behalf of the specific sport's team - Being the first point of contact with the individual participants - Being aware of their responsibility as detailed in the event/activity safeguarding plan - Understanding what to do should any incident or concern be reported to them - Attending pre-event briefing and event training, and familiarising themselves with the venue, accommodation and transport arrangements - Ideally meeting the participants in their care prior to the event/activity
+- Acting in loco parentis for young people on behalf of the specific sport's team - Being the first point of contact with the individual participants - Being aware of their responsibility as detailed in the event/activity safeguarding plan. - Understanding what to do should any incident or concern be reported to them. - Attending pre-event briefing and event training, and familiarising themselves with the venue, accommodation, and transport arrangements - Ideally meeting the participants in their care prior to the event/activity

-3.4 Responsibilities of parents and carers
+Responsibilities of parents and carers

-Parents/carers of participants in the event/activity are responsible for ensuring that:
+Parents/carers of participants at the event/activity are responsible for ensuring that:

-- they have read the information about the Welfare Plan provided to them by the Team Manager or Welfare Officer - they have given their written consent to their child young people and adults at risk attendance - they have provided information about any medical needs/allergies that their child may have and provided sufficient medication for theeEvent/activity where necessary - where a child or vulnerable adult has any additional care needs, information must be provided related to these needs.
-Consent must be given if any intimate care needs have to be provided for at the event/activity - they have provided information about any specific dietary needs their child may have - they have read the event/activities Participation Code of Conduct and, where one exists, those of their child's NGB and discuss with their child how they will abide by these they have provided emergency contact details, including whom has legal parental responsibility for the child.
+- they have read the information about safeguarding and any event welfare plan. - they have given written consent for the participants attendance. - they have provided information about any medical needs/allergies that their participant needs and provided sufficient medication for the Event/activity where necessary - where a participant has any additional care needs, support must be provided related to these needs. - they have provided information about any specific dietary needs their child may have - they have read the event/activities Participation Code of Conduct and, where one exists, those of their child's NGB (national governing body of sport) and discuss with their child how they will abide by these - they have provided emergency contact details, including whom has legal parental responsibility for the child.

-Parents should advise their Team Manager/Safeguarding Officer of any non-sport related issues which may affect their child's / young people and adults at risk participation at the event/activity.
+Parents should advise their Team Manager, Safeguarding Officer, Coach or Teacher of any non-sport related issues which may affect their child's / young people and adults at risk participation at the event/activity.
 This may include:

-- a participant who may be affected by bereavement - · a participant who is 'looked after' by the local authority - · a participant who is being bullied in another setting - any participant with safeguarding disclosure issues.
+- a participant who may be affected by bereavement - a participant who is 'looked after' by the local authority - a participant who is being bullied in another setting - any participant with safeguarding disclosure issues.

-3.5 Participants' (Children, young people and adults at risk) responsibilities
+Participants' (Children, young people and adults at risk) responsibilities

-Children, young people and adults at risk participating in the event/activity are responsible for:
+Everyone participating in the event/activity are responsible for:

-- reading and agreeing to abide by the Principles of Participation and Code of Conduct for the event/activity - · following the Code of Conduct that governs behaviour within their sport - ensuring that they know who their Team Manager / Welfare Officer is and how to contact them.
+- reading and agreeing to abide by the Principles of Participation and Code of Conduct for the event/activity - following the Code of Conduct that governs behaviour within their sport - ensuring that they know who their Team Manager, Safeguarding Officer, Coach or Teacher is and how to contact them.